-The Company accounted for the acquisition of RSI as a business combination, which requires the Company to record the assets acquired and liabilities assumed at fair value.
+The Company accounted for the RSI Acquisition as a business combination, which requires the Company to record the assets acquired and liabilities assumed at fair value.
 The amount by which the purchase price exceeds the fair value of net assets acquired is recorded as goodwill.
-The Company has commenced the appraisals necessary to assess the fair values of the tangible and intangible assets acquired and liabilities assumed and the amount of goodwill to be recognized as of the Acquisition Date.
-The amounts recorded for certain assets and liabilities are preliminary in nature and are subject to adjustment as additional information is obtained about the facts and circumstances that existed as of the Acquisition Date.
-The final determination of the fair values of certain assets and liabilities will be completed within the measurement period of up to one year from the Acquisition Date permitted under GAAP.
-The final values may also result in changes to depreciation and amortization expense related to certain assets such as buildings, equipment and intangible assets.
-Any potential adjustments made could be material in relation to the preliminary values presented in the table below.
+The Company has obtained the appraisals necessary to assess the fair values of the tangible and intangible assets acquired and liabilities assumed and the amount of goodwill to be recognized as of the Acquisition Date.
+During the quarter ended October 31, 2018, the Company finalized the purchase price allocation for the RSI Acquisition.

-The following table summarizes the allocation of the preliminary purchase price as of the Acquisition Date, which is based on the accounting consideration of \$554.2 million, to the estimated fair value of assets acquired and liabilities assumed (in thousands):
+The following table summarizes the allocation of the purchase price as of the Acquisition Date, which is based on the accounting consideration of \$554.2 million, to the estimated fair value of assets acquired and liabilities assumed (in thousands):

-~

-Goodwill \$ 7 767,451
+Goodwill \$ 767,612

-Customer relationship intangibles 2 274,000
+Customer relationship intangibles 274,000

 Property, plant and equipment 86,275

 Inventories 66,293

 Customer receivables 54,649

-Income taxes receivable 18,450
+Income taxes receivable 18,926

 Trademarks 10,000

 Prepaid expenses and other 4,571

 Leasehold interests 151

-Total identifiable assets and goodwill acquired 1,2 281,840
+Total identifiable assets and goodwill acquired 1,282,477

-Debt $\epsilon$ 502,313
+Debt 602,313

-Deferred income taxes 67,368
+Deferred income taxes 67,542

-Accrued expenses 29,777
+Accrued expenses 30,240

 Accounts payable 25,113

 Notes payable 2,988

 Income taxes payable 49

-Total liabilities assumed 7 727,608
+Total liabilities assumed 728,245

-Total accounting consideration \$ 5 554,232
+Total accounting consideration \$ 554,232

-The fair value of the assets acquired and liabilities assumed were preliminarily determined using income, market and cost valuation methodologies.
+The fair value of the assets acquired and liabilities assumed were determined using income, market and cost valuation methodologies.
 The fair value of debt acquired was determined using Level 1 inputs as quoted prices in active markets for identical liabilities were available.
 The fair value measurements, aside from debt, were estimated using significant inputs that are not observable in the market and thus represent Level 3 measurements as defined in Accounting Standards Codification (ASC) 820.
 The income approach was primarily used to value the customer relationship intangibles and trademarks.
 The income approach determines value for an asset or liability based on the present value of cash flows projected to be generated over the remaining economic life of the asset or liability being measured.
 Both the amount and the duration of the cash flows are considered from a market participant perspective.
-Our estimates of market participant net cash flows considered historical and projected product pricing, operational performance including company specific synergies, product life cycles, material and labor pricing, and other relevant customer, contractual and market factors.
+The estimates of market participant net cash flows considered historical and projected product pricing, operational performance including company specific synergies, product life cycles, material and labor pricing, and other relevant customer, contractual and market factors.
 The net cash flows are discounted to present value using a discount rate that reflects the relative risk of achieving the cash flow and the time value of money.
 The market approach is a valuation technique that uses prices and other relevant information generated by market transactions involving identical or comparable assets, liabilities, or a group of assets or liabilities.
 The cost approach estimates value by determining the current cost of replacing an asset with another of equivalent economic utility.
 The cost to replace a given asset reflects the estimated reproduction or replacement cost for the property, less an allowance for loss in value due to depreciation.
 The cost and market approaches were used to value inventory, while the cost approach was the primary approach used to value property, plant and equipment.

-The preliminary purchase price allocation resulted in the recognition of \$767.5 million of goodwill, which is not expected to be amortizable for tax purposes.
+The purchase price allocation resulted in the recognition of \$767.6 million of goodwill, which is not expected to be amortizable for tax purposes.
 The goodwill recognized is attributable to expected revenue synergies generated by the integration of the Company's products with RSI's, cost synergies resulting from purchasing and manufacturing activities, and intangible assets that do not qualify for separate recognition, such as the assembled workforce of RSI.